SpongePowered/SpongeDocs/source/server/getting-started/bungeecord.rst

 For SpongeVanilla or Vanilla clients connecting to unmodded SpongeForge, IP Forwarding works out of the box.
 Sponge supplied `fi <https://github.com/SpigotMC/BungeeCord/pull/1557>`_\
-`xes <https://github.com/SpigotMC/BungeeCord/pull/1678>`_ to BungeeCord for modded SpongeForge support, but these haven't been merged since.
-So use one of the solutions mentioned above.
+`xes <https://github.com/SpigotMC/BungeeCord/pull/1678>`_ to BungeeCord for modded SpongeForge support, but these haven't been merged.
+Please use one of the solutions mentioned above.

 Using BungeeCord with IP Forwarding
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~